A Busy Person’s Guide to Plantar Fasciitis

 Custom Orthotics/Over-The-Counter Insoles

-For many, custom orthotics or OTC insoles can be a helpful aid in treating plantar fasciitis.
+For many, custom orthotics or OTC insoles can be helpful plantar fasciitis home remedies.
 It is perfect for busy individuals because all you need to do is put them in your shoes and carry on with your day.

 Remember that consistency is key when it comes to orthotics or insoles: the more you wear them, the more effective they will be.

-Pro-Tip: If switching orthotics/insoles from shoe to shoe is an inconvenience, then consider buying multiple pairs.
-Same tip applies if you tend to forget to move between shoes.
+Pro-Tip: If switching orthotics or insoles between shoes is an inconvenience, then consider investing in multiple pairs.
+The same tip applies if you tend to forget to move between shoes.

 Over-The-Counter Anti-Inflammatory Cream